ubirch/ubirch-auth-service/README.md

       ]
     }

-If the query fails the response is:
+If no user is found the response is:

     400
     {
       "apiVersion": "1.0.0",
       "status": "NOK",
       "error": {
-        "errorId": "QueryError", // errorId can be different "errorMessage": "user does not exist" // errorMessage can be different }
+        "errorId": "NoUserInfoFound"
+        "errorMessage": "failed to get user info"
+      }
+    }

+If the query fails the response is:

+    500
+    {
+      "apiVersion": "1.0.0",
+      "status": "NOK",
+      "error": {
+        "errorId": "ServerError",
+        "errorMessage": "failed to get user info"
+      }
     }